emojisum/emojisum/emoji/README.md

 clearly marked.

 A pointer to the latest version of the canonical JSON is the URL: [http://emoji.thisco.de/draft/emojimap.json](http://emoji.thisco.de/draft/emojimap.json)
-Related documentation in can be found at the URL: [http://emoji.thisco.de/](http://emoji.thisco.de/)
+A pointer to the latest version of this spec the URL: [http://emoji.thisco.de/draft/](http://emoji.thisco.de/draft/) Related documentation in can be found at the URL: [http://emoji.thisco.de/](http://emoji.thisco.de/)

 ## Abstract